Paint Calculator guide

 Quick start

-2. Enter the number of doors, windows, coats, and paint coverage from the can or product page.
+3. Enter the number of coats and the paint coverage from the can or product page.
+Use the lower end of a coverage range for rough, patched, porous, or dark-to-light changes.

-3. Use extra percent when the surface is textured, patched, or you want a safer buying estimate.
+4. Use extra percent when the surface is textured, patched, absorbent, or you want a safer buying estimate for roller and tray loss.

 Best uses